hmatejx/Interstellar-Whisper/README.md

 - **Authenticity**: message authenticity is guaranteed by the rules of the network.
 - **Resilience:** the network is decentralized, no single node to attack, making sending messages difficult to block (the only option is to completely block the client from the network).
 - **Persistency:** the history is immutable, distributed, and protected by the consensus protocol, which allows retrieving messages at any point in the future.
-- **Plausible deniability:** some protocols contain optional fields for hashes which are indistinguishable from encrypted messages and the sender himself cannot decode the sent messages if ephemeral key pairs were used.
+- **Plausible deniability (optional):** some protocols contain optional fields for hashes which are indistinguishable from encrypted messages and the sender himself cannot decode the sent messages if ephemeral key pairs were used.

 A break of any of the above would at the same time mean a break of the underlying cryptography, *breaking the network itself*.
 As such, cryptocurrencies will continue to evolve towards more secure algorithms when security margin become too low.